Pylons/pyramid/docs/narr/traversal.rst

 The Resource Tree
 -----------------

-When your application uses :term:`traversal` to resolve URLs to code, the application must supply a :term:`resource tree` to :app:`Pyramid`.
-The resource tree is a set of nested dictionary-like objects.
-The root of the tree is represented by a :term:`root` resource.
+The resource tree is a set of nested dictionary-like resource objects that begins with a :term:`root` resource.
+In order to use :term:`traversal` to resolve URLs to code, your application must supply a :term:`resource tree` to :app:`Pyramid`.

-In order to supply a root resource for an application, at system startup time, the :app:`Pyramid` :term:`Router` is configured with a callback known as a :term:`root factory`.
-The root factory is supplied by the application developer as the ``root_factory`` argument to the application's :term:`Configurator`.
+In order to supply a root resource for an application the :app:`Pyramid` :term:`Router` is configured with a callback known as a :term:`root factory`.
+The root factory is supplied by the application, at startup time, as the ``root_factory`` argument to the :term:`Configurator`.

+The root factory is a Python callable that accepts a :term:`request` object, and returns the root object of the :term:`resource tree`.
+A function, or class is typically used as an application's root factory.
-Here's an example of a simple root factory:
+Here's an example of a simple root factory class:

 .. code-block:: python
    :linenos: